-- the implementation of gender equality in the research project; - other sources of co-financing aside from the mandatory co-financing; - Letters of intent for collaborators
+- the implementation of gender equality in the research project; - Letters of Intent for collaborators

-12.2 Quality Approved Process
+12.2 Quality Assurance Process

 Should a proposal score more that 80 marks yet not be granted due to funds being consumed by higher ranked proposals, the proposal will receive a "Quality Proposal Acknowledgment" (QPA).
 Using the QPA, the Managing Authority will seek further funding on behalf of the applicant.
 Please note that there is no guarantee that these funds will be secured in favour of the proposal.
 The applicant will be notified following the evaluation and ranking of all proposals if they receive a QPA.